sjwilliams/scrollstory/README.md

 Most of ScrollStory's functionality can be used via the widget's callbacks and events.
 For details on how jQuery UI events work, see their [documentation](http://api.jqueryui.com/jquery.widget/).

 #### indexchange
-Fired when an item gains 'focus', which can happen from a scroll-based activation (most commonly), or externally via this.index(), this.scrollTo*(), or a call to this.focus().
+Fired when an item gains 'focus', which can happen from a scroll-based activation (most commonly), or externally via this.index(), or this.scrollTo*().

 ```js
 $('#container').ScrollStory({